GerHobbelt/owemdjee/README.md

 - [wxSQLite3](../wxSQLite3) -- a C++ wrapper around the SQLite 3.x database and is specifically designed for use in programs based on the wxWidgets library. **wxSQLite3** does not try to hide the underlying database, in contrary almost all special features of the current SQLite3 version are supported, like for example the creation of user defined scalar or aggregate functions.
 - [wxVisualScriptEngine](../wxVisualScriptEngine) -- a utility module for [VisualScriptEngine](https://github.com/kovacsv/VisualScriptEngine) which provides helper classes for embedding the engine in a wxWidgets application.
 - [wxWebViewChromium](./wxWebViewChromium) -- Chromium CEF3-based embedded browser for wxWidgets
+- [xgboost](../xgboost): an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+It implements machine learning algorithms under the Gradient Boosting framework.
+XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
+The same code runs on major distributed environment (Kubernetes, Hadoop, SGE, MPI, Dask) and can solve problems beyond billions of examples.
 - [xml-pugixml](./xml-pugixml)
 - [XMP-Toolkit-SDK](./XMP-Toolkit-SDK)
 - [xsimd](./xsimd) -- xtensor core library